Res Ipsa (restaurant): History

 Res Ipsa's storefront was previously occupied by the kitchen of an adjacent restaurant.
 When the owners of ReAnimator Coffee.
 Mark Corpus and Mark Capriotti, were shown the space by a broker, they determined a coffee shop would not produce enough income to justify the rent.
 They contacted the owner and chef of Philadelphia restaurant Stock to work with them to produce substantial dinner menus to serve in the evening.
 Construction to turn the storefront into a functional restaurant began in 2016, and the restaurant opened later that year.
 The restaurant was an “all-day [café]” similar to Dimes in New York City, switching from casual fare during the day to a more formal dinner menu and atmosphere at night.

 The restaurant was adversely impacted by the COVID-19 pandemic.
-It did not have the capacity add outdoor seating, and its pasta did not travel well, meaning it could not make up lost in-person income with money from deliveries.
+It did not have the capacity to add outdoor seating, and its pasta did not travel well, meaning it could not make up lost in-person income with money from deliveries.
 Ultimately, the restaurant closed due to the pandemic.
 The restaurant was replaced by a location of the bakery Lost Bread Co.
 After the closure, Michael Vincent Ferreri, the restaurant's former executive chef, reopened South Philadelphia restaurant Irwin's.
 The reopened Irwin's has been referred to as "a resurrection of Res Ipsa".

 The restaurant's name came from an abbreviation of the Latin res ipsa loquitur, meaning "the thing speaks for itself".